KrautApps/Realtime/README.md

 This is a Monkey X wrapper for Realtime.co.
 For reference look at http://www.realtime.co

-Currently working targets are: HTML5.
+Currently working targets are: HTML5, Android

 # Installation